Apple Fritters

 Should I Cook the Apples?

 While older, more traditional apple fritter recipes call for using raw apples, I don’t like using raw apples.
 They don’t stay in the fritter very well and they stay crunchy even after being fried.
 Hard pass.
-I like to cook mine first with some cinnamon and sugar, then form my fritters, then fry.
+I like to cook mine first with some cinnamon sugar, then form my fritters, then fry.

 The Best Apples for Apple Fritters